GiladLeef/BitForces/README.md

 * BitForces Telegram group - https://t.me/BitForcers

 # How to get started?
-* You need to have an GPU Device
+* You need to have a GPU Device
 * Join our Telegram group to connect!